Kawasaki Ki-100: Ki-61 engine problems

-In mid-1944, the Ki-61 was one of the best fighters of the Imperial Japanese Army Air Service.
+In mid-1944, the Ki-61 was one of the best fighters of the Imperial Japanese Army Air Service (IJAAS).
 It was also the only production Japanese fighter to have an inline powerplant, the V-12 Kawasaki Ha-40, a Japanese adaptation of the German Daimler-Benz DB 601 engine, as well as one of the first with factory-installed armor and self-sealing fuel tanks.
 It also had a respectable performance, in line with contemporary American designs, with speed and rate of climb emphasized instead of manoeuvrability and range.
 It was an effective design, but suffered from engine shortages and reliability problems.
 These problems led to the development of an improved model, the Ki-61-II (later Ki-61-II-KAI), powered by the improved 1120 kW Kawasaki Ha-140 inverted V-12 engine, which was heavier than the Ha-40 it replaced.
 Maximum speed increased from 590 to 610 km/h and aside from the rate of climb, general performance was improved as well.
 However, it never performed as expected due to continued quality control problems with the engine, while far fewer engines were produced than required.